 - No community, help or care on-site

 Imagine aging in place, but with a roommate (and sometimes, even a roommate who pays rent).
 With this option, seniors can live independently while having someone to talk to and assist with daily living.
 Plus, seniors living together can slash their expenses significantly.
-Resources like Senior Homeshares, a nonprofit online housemate service, can help you find a good house-sharing match.
+Online resources like Senior Homeshares and Silvernest can help you find a good house-sharing match.

 - Might need to spend money on renovations

 Financially, this option could be ideal: Moving in with adult children means seniors and their families avoid the cost of assisted living.
 As with aging in place, though, home modifications might be necessary.
 Homeowners planning to build an accessory dwelling unit (ADU), or separate housing unit on their lot for their parent to live in, should check local laws first.
 ADUs, often called mother-in-law suites, are not legal everywhere.

 As the name indicates, these developments allow their residents to live independently — they do not provide medical care or help with daily living.
 However, they do offer plenty of amenities, often including pools, gyms, activities, transportation and sometimes daily meals and laundry service.
 As you might imagine, buying or even renting in one of these resort-like communities is not cheap.
 If you can afford it, this is an ideal option for couples and seniors who are still in good physical health and want a low-maintenance lifestyle and neighbors similar in age.